Who was Veer Savarkar and how he contributed in National Freedom Struggle Movement?

 Meanwhile, in India Veer Savarkar’s elder brother organised a protest against the 'Indian Council Act 1909' also known as Minto-Morley Reform.
 Further, with the protest, the British Police claimed that Veer Savarkar had plotted in crime and issued a warrant against him.
 To evade the arrest, Veer Savarkar was escaped to Paris and there he took shelter at Bhikaji Cama's residence.
 On 13 March, 1910, he was arrested by the British police but the French Government got irritated when British authorities had not initiated appropriate legal proceedings to arrest Veer Savarkar in Paris.

-The Permanent Court of International Arbitration was handling the dispute between the British authorities and the French government and gave verdict in 1911.
+The Permanent Court of International Arbitration was handling the dispute between the British authorities and the French government and gave a verdict in 1911.
 Let us tell you that the verdict came out against Veer Savarkar and he was sentenced to 50 years of imprisonment and sent back to Bombay.
 Later, he was taken to the Andaman and Nicobar Island on 4 July, 1911.
 There, he was locked at 'cellular Jail' famous as Kala Pani.
-He was severely tortured in the Jail.
+He was severely tortured in Jail.
 But his national freedom spirit continued and there he started teaching his fellow prisoners to read and write.
 He also took permission from the government to begin a basic library in the prison.

 Work done by Veer Savarkar in the Prison

 Veer Savarkar in 1937, became the president of 'Hindu Mahasabha'.
 On the other side and same time, Muhammad Ali Jinnah declared Congress rule as 'Hindu Raj', which had worsened the already rising tension between the Hindus and the Muslims.
-Veer Savarkar being a president of 'Hindu Mahasabha', encouraged Hindus to support the British in the Second World War.
+Veer Savarkar is a president of 'Hindu Mahasabha', encouraged Hindus to support the British in the Second World War.

-Veer Svarakar: Film
+Veer Savarkar: Film

 A biopic was also created by Sudhir Phadke and Ved Rahi named Veer Savarkar.
 In the biopic, Shailendra Gaur played the role of Veer Savarkar.